alexventuraio/cleavejs-rails/README.md

 To have a simpler way to include the great features from [Cleave.js](https://nosir.github.io/cleave.js/) to your Rails app and have `input` texts masked with different formats.

+Using the latest version released of [Cleave.js](https://github.com/nosir/cleave.js/releases) which is is at version `1.5.3`.

 ## Installation

 **1. Add this line to your application's Gemfile:**